lulogit/sweng2/PITCHME.md

 R.22 to cofigure the list of cars available for the service
 #VSLIDE
 R.23 to configure service policies:
- update existing service's fares
+* update existing service's fares
- introducing new service's fares
+* introducing new service's fares
- update discounts
+* update discounts
- introducing new discounts
+* introducing new discounts
- update the terms of the service
+* update the terms of the service
 #VSLIDE
 R.24 to manage personnel's accounts:
- create
+* create
- delete
+* delete
- modify
+* modify
 for:
- field staff user
+* field staff user
- emergency staff user
+* emergency staff user
- management staff user
+* management staff user
 #VSLIDE
 R.25 to handle exceptional cases of unpaid rents:
- check pending payment status.
+* check pending payment status.
- re-enable PowerEnjoy users to the service.
+* re-enable PowerEnjoy users to the service.
 #HSLIDE
 ### Emergency staff user
 ![icon](presentation/emergency_staff.png)
 #VSLIDE
 R.26 to be promptly notied of potentially dangerous situations / emergen-
 cies:
- cars malfunctioning during a rent
+* cars malfunctioning during a rent
- car accidents
+* car accidents
- cars with empty battery not parked in safe areas
+* cars with empty battery not parked in safe areas
 #VSLIDE
 R.27 to be promptly notied of PowerEnjoy users' help request.
 #VSLIDE
 R.28 to have an overview regarding the state and location of:
- cars
+* cars
- power plugs
+* power plugs
- current rents
+* current rents
- reservation
+* reservation
- field staff users
+* field staff users
 #VSLIDE
 R.29 to perform actions to resolve issue:
- cancel a PowerEnjoy user's reservation
+* cancel a PowerEnjoy user's reservation
- recover a PowerEnjoy user's pin code
+* recover a PowerEnjoy user's pin code
- unlock / lock rented car
+* unlock / lock rented car
- set a car as available / unavailable
+* set a car as available / unavailable
- speak with user on rented cars through installed hands-free commu- nication set
+* speak with user on rented cars through installed hands-free communication set
- assign a field staff user to relocate a car with priority  notify appropriate authorities of a car accident (first-aid, re-ghters, police, insurance company ...)
+* assign a field staff user to relocate a car with priority
+* notify appropriate authorities of a car accident (first-aid, fire-fighters,police, insurance company ...)

 #HSLIDE
 # BPM